smiths/aorta/README.md

 ![Crop volume sequence](https://user-images.githubusercontent.com/63418020/215304168-c737cd7b-ecc9-49e5-a8de-043d6d0c601b.png)
 6. For Input volume, select the volume to crop.
 For Input ROI, select the ROI we created with Volume Rendering module.
 The default name of the ROI is "Volume rendering ROI".
 For output volume, you can select create new volume or modify the original volume.
 ![Crop volume sequence 2](https://user-images.githubusercontent.com/63418020/215304173-b4353e4d-0100-44b6-a190-c3640443e65c.png)
-7. Click on Apply, and change back to AortaGeomReconDisplayModule, you shoule be able to find a new volume or the cropped volume.
+7. Clicks on "Apply", and change back to AortaGeomReconDisplayModule, you should be able to find a new volume or the cropped volume.

 ### To get descending aorta seeds and ascending aorta seeds in phase 2 and phase 3
 1. Make sure that you have done the cropping and have a cropped volume.
 If you are in phase 1 Crop Aorta, click on Skip to next phase to be at phase 2.
-2. Right click on one of the red, green or yello window image area, you should see a list of options as shown below.
+2. Right click on one of the red, green or yellow window image area, you should see a list of options as shown below.
 3. "Slice intersection" option is selected once you have loaded AGR module.
 Right click and check "Interaction" option.
 ![Screenshot 2023-01-14 152226](https://user-images.githubusercontent.com/63418020/212496147-be5f060b-16a2-458f-98d6-411a88898b93.png)
 4. Hold on Mouse left button to drag and place the intersection point on the point of interest, as described in the image from Overview section.
 5. If in phase 2, you should see that the value of DesAortaSeeds is changing when moving the intersection point.
-In phse 3, AscAortaSeeds should be changing.
+In phase 3, AscAortaSeeds should be changing.

 ### Additional tips to use this application:
 1. The user can save and load an MRML scene object, which is used to store all types of data, including the loaded Dicom data, any inputs by the user on the UI, markups, etc.